 He enlisted at Westminster in 1914 as a Lance Sergeant in 16th (County of London) Battalion (Queen’s Westminster Rifles) (Territorial Force) London Regiment.
 His enlistment was reported in the Cambridge Independent Press on 2nd October 1914:

 Roll of Honour included Percy & Claude Beaumont, Harston, being Old Perseans and sons of the late master of the County School (they were enrolled into the Grenadier Guards & Queen’s Wesminsters, respectively).

 Claude was posted ‘Missing, believed dead’ on 1st July 1916, the first day of the Battle of the Somme, but his death was not reported locally until the Cambridge Independent Press on 23rd February 1917:

-Sergeant Claude Leopold Beaumont of the Queen’s Westminster Rifles was killed at Gommecourt on 1 July, leaving a widow & 2 children.
+Sergeant Claude Leopold Beaumont of the Queen’s Westminster Rifles was killed at Gommecourt on 1 July, when he was bravely leading his men in the third line of German trenches.
+He leaves a widow & 2 children.

 The following is from http://www.roll-of-honour.com/Cambridgeshire/CambridgeStJohns.html